bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/areas.rst

 Strips
 ~~~~~~

-To draw multiple horizontal or vertical strips (bars of inifinite width or
+To draw multiple horizontal or vertical strips (bars of infinite width or
 height respectively), use the |hstrip| or |vstrip| glyph methods.
 These methods
 accept either ``y0`` and ``y1`` or ``x0`` and ``x1`` coordinate components
 respectively.
 Note that these glyphs can only compute bounds in one axis, thus